SpaceX to launch U.S. spy satellite in first national security mission

-ORLANDO, Fla., Dec 18 (Reuters) - Elon Musk’s SpaceX was poised on Tuesday to launch a new spy satellite for the U.S. military, marking what the space transportation company said was its first designated national security mission for the United States.
+ORLANDO, Fla.
+(Reuters) - Elon Musk’s SpaceX was poised on Tuesday to launch a new spy satellite for the U.S. military, marking what the space transportation company said was its first designated national security mission for the United States.

-SpaceX’s Falcon 9 rocket, carrying a roughly $500 million GPS satellite built by Lockheed Martin Corp, was scheduled for lift off from Florida’s Cape Canaveral shortly after 9 a.m.
+SpaceX’s Falcon 9 rocket, carrying a roughly $500 million GPS satellite built by Lockheed Martin Corp (LMT.N), was scheduled for lift off from Florida’s Cape Canaveral shortly after 9 a.m.
 (1700 GMT) local time, the U.S. Air Force said.

-Tuesday’s launch, if successful, would be a victory for Musk, a billionaire entrepreneur who has tried for years to break into the market for lucrative military space launches long-dominated by incumbents Lockheed and Boeing Co.
+Tuesday’s launch, if successful, would be a victory for Musk, a billionaire entrepreneur who has tried for years to break into the market for lucrative military space launches long-dominated by incumbents Lockheed and Boeing Co (BA.N).

 SpaceX sued the U.S. Air Force in 2014 in protest over the military’s award of a multibillion-dollar, non-compete contract for 36 rocket launches to United Launch Alliance, a partnership between Boeing and Lockheed.